rmorenomf/formacion-isban/Polymer/image-optimization-en.md

 ### Automation for image optimization on Angular 2:

-For webpack we can use *image-webpack-loader* (https://github.com/tcoopman/image-webpack-loader) o *imagemin-webpack-pluginº* (https://github.com/Klathmon/imagemin-webpack-plugin).
+For webpack we can use *image-webpack-loader* (https://github.com/tcoopman/image-webpack-loader) o *imagemin-webpack-plugin* (https://github.com/Klathmon/imagemin-webpack-plugin).
 Both optimize PNG, JPEG, GIF and SVG files.

 ## Static Analysis